GUIDE 2024

 3. Helps in Saving Time and Costs

-Whether you’re referring to internal developers or third parties, great API docs reduce the onboarding time, leading to reduced costs.
+Whether referring to internal developers or third parties, great API docs reduce onboarding time and costs.

 Good documentation of API saves the hassle of replying to a flood of emails from agitated users.
 With code samples and technical content, you can continue maintaining your API while writers document it.